Latest deals from trusted retailers

 How does it ride on different surfaces?

 Nothing fazes the Ocarro; it’s a seamless ride regardless of the terrain.
 It’s smooth on pavements and I was able to mount the kerb without any difficulty.
-I also keep the pushchair in control on uneven terrain.
+I’m also easily control the pushchair on uneven terrain.

 What do you think of the wheels on the Ocarro?